OpenSextant/SolrTextTagger/README.txt

 configure text analysis in Lucene and so it's quite flexible to match things like phonetics for sounds-like tagging if you wanted to.

+If this sounds interesting, then watch this presentation about the SolrTextTagger given at Lucene Revolution 2013, by David Smiley: http://www.youtube.com/watch?v=3kQyYbTyXfc

 For more information on Lucene FSTs, the technological marvel that enables this component to keep ten millions place names in a structure that is a mere 175MB, see these resources: